The second trimester of pregnancy

 More than pregnancy mood changes

 Mood changes in your partner are likely to settle in the middle months too.

 But if you notice that your partner’s mood and behaviour – or yours – are changing in a big way, you might need to find out about depression, anxiety, stress or other mood problems.
 If you or your partner has mood or emotional changes that last longer than two weeks and get in the way of daily life, this is a sign that you need help from a health professional.

 - Strengthen your relationship with your partner by doing things together that you both enjoy.

 - Talk about any changes in the relationship with your partner.
 Be understanding and open with each other about the mix of feelings that you might both be experiencing.

 - Start a conversation with your partner about finances, expectations about household tasks – for example, who does what – and anything else that’s on your mind.

 - Do you have a will?
 Is it up to date?
 Do you have life insurance?
 Now’s a good time to get these serious issues sorted.

-- If you or your partner have mood or emotional changes that last for more than two weeks and get in the way of your daily lives, get some professional help.
+- If you or your partner has mood or emotional changes that last for more than two weeks and get in the way of daily life, get some professional help.
 Start by making an appointment with your GP.